 A bachelor's degree in chemistry may also be useful to aspiring dentists, as these programs fulfill dental school prerequisites in chemistry and mathematics.
 Chemistry programs typically include laboratory work and focus on how elements react to one another in the environment.
-Students learn about chemical compounds, synthetic reactions, chemical bonds and lab safety.
-A high school diploma or the equivalent is typically required for admission.
+Students learn about elements and molecules, chemical compounds, synthetic reactions, chemical bonds and lab safety.

 - General chemistry

 - Inorganic chemistry

 Bachelor of Science in Physics